To ask Her Majesty’s Government what action they propose to take to reduce the number of young women who are self-harming.

 My Lords, building on the Question from the noble Baroness, Lady Walmsley, does the noble Lord agree with me that bullying in schools can start very early, well before secondary school, and can give rise to very severe mental health issues among those who are bullied?
 Does he also agree with me that schools struggle to deal with this issue, partly because they are unclear about how to balance their duties of care to victims and to perpetrators, who often have issues of their own?
 Can he say in what way he is working with his colleagues in the Department for Education to make sure that primary schools have access to good resources to meet this, including programmes such as Place2Be?

 The noble Baroness picks up on a particular interest of mine.
 She may know that I was involved in setting up three primary schools.
 It is important to start these lessons early.
 In the end it comes down to behaviour policies and what is expected from children.
 Schools with fair and robust behaviour policies do not tend to see bullying.
 Those which are more lax do.
-First it is about making sure that teachers have training and resources and the support they need from the leadership, governors and parents to crack down on it.
+First, it is about making sure that teachers have training and resources and the support they need from the leadership, governors and parents to crack down on it.
 Bullying now has moved into different domains, particularly online.
 I think it is very encouraging today—the noble Baroness may have seen it—that His Royal Highness the Duke of Cambridge is launching some actions on cyberbullying.
 Dealing with bullying is a big part of that and I agree with the noble Baroness about the importance of starting early.

-My Lords, the Government’s own research, most notably that commissioned by the DWP from Professor Gordon Harold, conclusively showed a causal link between young people internalising problems, such as self-harm, with conflict and breakdown in their parents’ relationships.
+My Lords, the Government’s own research, most notably that commissioned by the DWP from Professor Gordon Harold, conclusively showed a causal link between young people internalising problems, such as self-harm, and conflict and breakdown in their parents’ relationships.
 Will this evidence be acted on in the forthcoming Green Paper on children and young people’s mental health?

 I know this area is of great interest to my noble friend and he has done very good research on it.
 He is quite right to highlight the impact that, unfortunately, parental conflict and breakdown has on children.
 The Department for Work and Pensions, in a cross-government approach, is doing particular work on supporting parents.
 I also know that the best schools and community health services work to provide that kind of parenting support.
 There are a number of parenting programmes out there.
 I assure my noble friend that that evidence takes a proper place in the mental health strategy that we will be publishing for children and young people.